oroinc/documentation/user/back-office/system/websites/web-configuration/commerce/sales/website-guest-quick-order.rst

    .. image:: /user/img/system/websites/web_configuration/QOFWeb.png

-4. Clear the **Use Organization** check box to override the organization-wide configuration options.
+4. Clear the **Use Organization** checkbox to override the organization-wide configuration options.

 5. In the **Quick Order Form** section, enable or disable the quick order form functionality for the registered users.
 By default the quick order form is enabled.